 14/2/85 No Power station staff to return to work

-THE PROCLAMATION OF STATE OP EMERGENCY AND SIGNIFICANT
+THE PROCLAMATION OF STATE OP EMERGENCY AND SIGNIFICANT ORDERS IN COUNCIL

 - Thursday, 7 February 1985.
 By order in Council No. 25a, the Governor in Council proclaimed a State of Emergency pursuant to the State Transport Act.

 - Thursday, 7 February 1985.
 By Order in Council No.